auth0/docs/articles/applications/application-settings/_adv-settings.md

 * Set the algorithm used (**HS256** or **RS256**) for signing your JSON Web Tokens.

-* Toggle the switch to indicate if your client is OIDC Conformant or not.
+* Toggle the switch to indicate if your application is OIDC Conformant or not.